 The involuntary mobility of the sacrum between the ilia

-The biomechanical dimensions of ilio-sacral joint motion was delineated by Weisl in the mid-1950s.10 Elaboration on ilio-sacral motion characteristics was done by Kissling who has subjects perform flexion, extension movements of the spine and one-legged stance to induce sacroiliac motion.11 The range of motion was 0.2 mm to 1.6 mm, with an average of 0.7 mm for males and 0.9 mm for females.
+The biomechanical dimensions of ilio-sacral joint motion were delineated by Weisl in the mid-1950s.10 Elaboration on ilio-sacral motion characteristics was done by Kissling who has subjects perform flexion, extension movements of the spine, and one-legged stance to induce sacroiliac motion.11 The range of motion was 0.2 mm to 1.6 mm, with an average of 0.7 mm for males and 0.9 mm for females.